 - Pinch of nutmeg

 - ½ tsp kosher salt

 - 4 slices whole wheat bread

 - Fresh thyme and sage blossoms for sprinkling

 For the Bechamel

 - Pour milk into a small saucepan.
 Stud the shallot halves with whole cloves and add them to the milk along with the thyme and bay leaves.

 - Heat the milk over medium heat.
 Remove the saucepan from the heat just before the milk comes to a boil.
-Using a fine mesh strainer, strain the milk and set aside.
+Using a fine-mesh strainer, strain the milk and set it aside.

 - Heat butter in a saucepan until melted.
 Whisk in the flour to form a roux.
 Cook the roux until fragrant and light brown in color.